scott-w/backbone.marionette/docs/tutorial/routers.md

 Let's break down the router and controller at the most interesting points:

   1. We create a `Marionette.Object` to be our controller.
+  2. Our new `Object` has an initialize method and sets up the regions.
-  2. We name some methods as functions, which we'll use later.
+  3. We name some methods as functions, which we'll use later.
-  3. We can specify some arguments that the route can pass in.
+  4. We can specify some arguments that the route can pass in.
-  4. As with other Backbone and Marionette features, we can pass options.
+  5. As with other Backbone and Marionette features, we can pass options.
-  5. We specify the `controller` to use on the `AppRouter`.
+  6. We specify the `controller` to use on the `AppRouter`.
-  6. We define our `appRoutes` as a key-value hash of route to method.
+  7. We define our `appRoutes` as a key-value hash of route to method.

+You can see how the bulk of our application initialization has been moved into our controller.
+This gives our controller direct access to everything it needs to manage the regions and views of the application.

 ### Using `appRoutes`